mcpaulafi/Todotoday/README.md

 # ToDo Today
 ### Repo: ToDo list for Today (thsoha)

 ToDo Today is a simple task management application for small one user projects.
 ToDos (tasks) with a deadline are linked to a project and a ToDo is classified with a type.

+For example a student can use this application to follow on a daily basis, which tasks, essays, reports, meetings, teamworks etc. are due today or tomorrow.
+From a simple view the student can see how completing of different courses (= projects) is going.

 ## Features
 - Create a user account
 - Login and logout with the account
-- User can view/edit/delete only his/hers projects and tasks
+- User can view/edit/delete only his/hers projects, tasks and task types
-- Add ToDo types
 - View of ToDos: "ToDos for Today", "Late ToDos", "ToDos for Tomorrow"
 - View of all projects and their status: done/total ToDos
-- Mark ToDos as done

 ## Database